ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Narration**:
-"QVS-CBOM provides the expert cryptographic analysis - it tells you what's risky and why.
+"Aqua-CBOM provides the expert cryptographic analysis - it tells you what's risky and why.
 REGO lets you define YOUR organization's acceptance criteria.
 Maybe you're more strict than NIST, or maybe you need exceptions during a migration period.
 REGO enforces YOUR rules, not just generic standards."

 **Note**: This runs in CI/CD, completely separate from Aqua's Image Assurance.
 If REGO fails, the image never reaches the registry where Aqua Image Assurance would scan it.